dnevesjunior/martian-library/README.md

     - This is connected to the backend through the http link configured on app/javascript/utils/apollo.js

 - queries are defined in operations.graphql

+- GraphQL has its own "variables" called [fragment](https://graphql.github.io/graphql-spec/draft/#sec-Language.Fragments).
+A fragment is a named set of fields on a specific type.

 ### Tips: